Sri Lanka 16.08.2019 TransIndus

 Where: Gal Oya National Park

-Why we like it: Located in one of Sri Lanka's remotest and least visited wilderness areas, this intimate lodge in Gal Oya National Park is spread across 20 acres of lush evergreen forest and open savannahs.
+Why we like it: Featured in our list of the best hotels for honeymooners in Sri Lanka, this hotel is located in one of Sri Lanka's remotest and least visited wilderness areas, this intimate lodge in Gal Oya National Park is spread across 20 acres of lush evergreen forest and open savannahs.
 Each of the bungalows have been built with sustainable materials and situated to take full advantage of the surrounding landscapes.
 Unique experiences offered here include nature walks with the local Vedda community - indigenous people to Sri Lanka.
 There's few better places to get off-the-beaten track in this corner of the island.

 Where: Udawalawe National Park

 Why we like it: Only 10 minutes away from the gates of Udawalawe National Park, this eco-friendly property is our top choice for those wanting quick access to the local wildlife.
 It's surrounded by beautifully manicured gardens and wild forest and guests can soak up the views beside the attractive outdoor swimming pool or from their private balcony.
 With just 14 rooms, including a chalet, the hotel is small enough to feel cozy and welcoming.